Preparing Herbs - Simply and Easily.

-Preparing herbs, and storing them correctly, is the first step on the natural pathway to using herbal home remedies for any number of complaints and ailments.
+Preparing herbs, and storing them correctly, is the first step to using herbal home remedies for any number of

 An Infusion - "A liquid made by steeping (tea or herbs etc) in boiling water".

 Preparing Herbs as an infusion is a simple and easy process using fresh or dried herbs.

 Infusions are made from the seeds, stem, flower or leaf of the herb.